 5. Stay Organized: Keep your workspace organized, ensuring that you have all the necessary resources and materials within reach.
 An organized workspace can reduce distractions and help you maintain a steady workflow.

-By implementing these strategies, individuals can stay focused and maximize their productivity while using the Flowtime Technique.
+By implementing these strategies, individuals can focus and maximize their productivity while using the Flowtime Technique.
 This approach not only enhances efficiency but also promotes a healthier and more sustainable way of working.

 Implementing the Flowtime Technique